CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```NEED_FULL_MAGAZINE``` If this recipe requires magazines, it needs one that is full.
 - ```FULL_MAGAZINE``` Crafted or deconstructed items from this recipe will have fully-charged magazines.

-### Categories
+### Camp building recipes

-- ```CC_BUILDING```
+These flags apply only to camp building recipes (hubs and expansions), i.e. those that have category `CC_BUILDING`.

-### Flags
+#### Flags

-These flags apply only to camp building recipes (hubs and expansions).
-The purpose is to allow reuse of blueprints to create the "same" facility oriented differently.
+The purpose of these flags is to allow reuse of blueprints to create the "same" facility oriented differently.
 Mirroring takes place before rotation, and it is an error to try to apply mirroring multiple times with the same orientation, as well as to try to apply multiple rotations.
 It is permitted to apply different versions of the flags if they apply to different directions (and it is indeed the primary intended usage).

 - ```MAP_MIRROR_HORIZONTAL``` Causes the building recipe to mirror both the location and contents of the blueprint(s) used by the recipe.
 - ```MAP_MIRROR_VERTICAL``` Causes the building recipe to mirror both the location and contents of the blueprint(s) used by the recipe.